elastic/connectors/docs/reference/dropbox.md

 #### `path`

 The folder path to fetch files/folders for Dropbox connector.
+Default value is `/`.

 #### `app_key`

-The App Key to authenticate the Dropbox instance.
+The App Key to authenticate the Dropbox application.

 #### `app_secret`

-The App Secret to authenticate the Dropbox instance.
+The App Secret to authenticate the Dropbox application.

 #### `refresh_token`

-The Refresh Token to authenticate the Dropbox instance.
+The Refresh Token to authenticate the Dropbox application.

 #### `retry_count`